You are currently viewing 10 Reasons Why Your Pinterest Traffic Dropped And How To Fix It

 4) Your seasonal pins are losing traction

 Seasonal pins on Pinterest are pins that do well during a particular season.
-These could be summer related pins, fall/autumn, Halloween, Christmas and back to school.
+These could be summer related pins, fall/autumn, Halloween, Christmas and back to school content.

 Depending on whichever season you have pins for, your pins can and will do extremely well.
-You’ll get thousand of impressions, views and saves.
+You’ll get thousand of impressions, pin clicks, saves and even outbound clicks.
 The Pinterest algorithm will also work overtime to distribute and show these pins to more people who are searching for this type of content.

 As seasons start changing, your pins will start loosing traction and you’ll in turn experience traffic drops.